Timvissers/petstore/README.md

 # Sample Application: Javascript Pet Store

-This is a sample application for me to work with some javascript frameworks.
+This is a sample application for me to work with custom written Angular components: TODO smac Using great Angular libraries is what you (should) do in your day to day job.
+This codebase is merely to bring my Angular knowledge to another level.
+Therefore, most of the functionality comes from custom written components: TODO SMAC
+In TODO SMAC, simple, reusable and maintainable web components are written in Angular 1.4.
+These components are written in a way that should allow them to be easily upgraded for Angular 2.0.

-A deployed version of this source can be found here: https://javascriptpetstore.herokuapp.com/
+A deployed version of these sources can be found here: https://javascriptpetstore.herokuapp.com/

 Functionality is based on the Java Pet Store (Sun Microsystems)